This guide will cover exactly what you need to know about MCAT scores giving you an advantage amongst others in the medical school applicant pool.

 An essential component of your primary application for medical school is your Medical College Admission Test (MCAT) score.
-You must receive a good MCAT score, or at least an average MCAT score to get into medical school; therefore, understanding the MCAT, its importance, format, and usage by medical schools prepares you for the exam itself.
+You should aim for the perfect score, or at least an average MCAT score, to get into medical school; therefore, understanding the MCAT, its importance, format, and usage by medical schools prepares you for the exam itself.
+By working with Inspira Advantage, you can guarantee yourself a top MCAT score.

-The maximum MCAT score possible is 528.
-The average MCAT score for entering MD students in the US is 511, so your score should not be lower than the average.
+The maximum MCAT score possible is 528, and the minimum MCAT score is 472.
+The average MCAT score for entering MD students in the US is 500, so your score should not be lower than the average.
+Familiarizing yourself with these MCAT percentiles can help you set a more precise target score!

 Similarly, even if a school sets a minimum MCAT score, students absolutely should have a score above this.
 For example, Weill Cornell School of Medicine has no cutoffs for MCAT scores.

-At the same time, UCSF Medical School requires applicants to be within or above the 75th percentile (a score of 508 or more) to apply to their institution.
+At the same time, UCSF Medical School requires applicants to be within or above the 75th percentile (a score of 509 or more, according to the MCAT score breakdown) to apply to their institution.
 As you can see, these are two very different responses to the MCAT.
 Check with your target medical schools to see if they have other MCAT criteria you must meet.

 In the table below, take a look at the percentage of students accepted to med schools based on their MCAT scores according to the AAMC: